awesomemotive/file-upload-types/readme.txt

 1. Settings Page

 == Changelog ==

+= 1.3.0 - 2023-02-15 =
+* IMPORTANT - Support for WordPress 5.1 has been discontinued.
+If you are running WordPress 5.1, you MUST upgrade WordPress before installing File Upload Types 1.3.0.
+Failure to do that will disable File Upload Types core functionality.
+* Enhancement - Add `.world` and `.heif` extensions to the default list.
+* Enhancement - The list of mime types was extended with `.json`, `.otf`, and `.ttf` file extensions.
+* Enhancement - Do not load the plugin textdomain locally, since it is not needed starting from WP 4.6.
+* Fix - Microsoft Office MIME type wasn't properly supported.

 = 1.2.2 - 2021-06-17 =
 * Fix - PHP notices when invalid files are uploaded.